dude-seriously/beat-em-up/README.md

 (Note: the [gamehack](https://github.com/dude-seriously/beat-em-up/tree/gamehack) branch has the version showcased during the presentation at GameHack)

+(This was originally implemented on an old version of Chrome)

 **[Demo](http://moka.co:8080/)** - Requires **4** players, ask your friends to join!

 Installation